iwtbook/Examples/web-components/host-selector/learn.md

 # `:host` selector

-Web Components have a few special CSS selectors of their own.
-The first of which that we'll talk about is the `:host` selector.
+The next Web Component specific CSS selector that we'll talk about is the `:host` selector.
 This selector only works from inside the Shadow DOM, and selects the Web Component element that is "hosting" that Shadow DOM - meaning that it technically reaches outside of the Shadow into the light DOM.

 A basic example: